WinVector/rquery/extras/CollectExprs.md

 tratio[]
 ```

-    ##      dplyr  rquery    ratio
+    ##       dplyr   rquery  seplyr    ratio
-    ## 1: 2.48032 1.01298 2.448538
+    ## 1: 2.899534 1.153364 1.45398 2.513979

 ``` r
 ratio_str <- sprintf("%.2g", tratio$ratio)
 ```

-`rquery` is about 2.4 times faster than `dplyr` for this task at this scale for this data implementation and configuration (we have also seen an over 8 times difference for this example on `PostgreSQL`).
+`rquery` is about 2.5 times faster than `dplyr` for this task at this scale for this data implementation and configuration (we have also seen an over 8 times difference for this example on `PostgreSQL`).

 ``` r
 if(use_spark) {